Print

 Notes

-• The more okra you are cooking with, the more cooking time it takes to eliminate the slime.
+• The more okra you cook with, the longer it takes to eliminate the slime.

-• Smother the okra ahead of time and store it in the refrigerator or freezer to save prep time for gumbo.
+• Smother the okra ahead of time and refrigerate or freeze it to save time on gumbo prep.

 • Before adding them to the okra, pass your hand through the shrimp to ensure they are free of shells and black veins.